quicwg/base-drafts/draft-ietf-quic-spin-exp.md

 in the spin bit signal in a single direction to measure one sample of end-to-end RTT.

-An observer can keep the largest observed packet number per flow, and reject edges that do not have a packet number that is larger than the last largest observed packet number.
-This will detect spurious edges caused by reordering across an edge, which would lead to low RTT estimates, if not ignored.
+An observer can store the largest observed packet number per flow, and reject edges that do not have a monotonically increasing packet number (greater than the largest observed packet number).
+This will avoid detecting spurious edges caused by reordering events that include an edge, which would lead to very low RTT estimates if not ignored.

+If the spin bit edge occurs after a long packet number gap, it should be
-The packet number can be used to filter out high RTT estimates due to loss of an actual edge in a burst of lost packets.
-If the spin bit edge occurs after a long packet number gap, it should be rejected.
+ignored: this filters out high RTT estimates due to loss of an actual edge in a burst of lost packets.

 Note that this measurement, as with passive RTT measurement for TCP, includes any transport protocol delay (e.g., delayed sending of acknowledgements) and/or application layer delay (e.g., waiting for a request to complete).
 It therefore provides devices on path a good instantaneous estimate of the RTT as experienced by the application.
 A simple linear smoothing or moving minimum filter can be applied to the stream of RTT information to get a more stable estimate.

 However, application-limited and flow-control-limited senders can have application and transport layer delay, respectively, that are much greater than network RTT.
 When the sender is application-limited and e.g. only sends small amount of periodic application traffic, where that period is longer than the RTT, measuring the spin bit provides information about the application period, not the network RTT.

-Simple heuristics based on the observed data rate per flow or changes in the RTT series can be used to reject bad RTT samples due to application or flow control limitation.
+Simple heuristics based on the observed data rate per flow or changes in the RTT series can be used to reject bad RTT samples due to application or flow control limitation; for example, QoF {{TMA-QOF}} rejects component RTTs significantly higher than RTTs over the history of the flow.
+These heuristics may use the handshake RTT as an initial RTT estimate for a given flow.

 An on-path observer that can see traffic in both directions (from client to server and from server to client) can also use the spin bit to measure